SehiliChamsEddine/CHHP/README.md

 ## Acknowledgements

-This repository is forked from **SparseLLM** and uses the SparseGPT/OBS pruning machinery as its second-order recovery backbone.
+This repository is forked from **SparseLLM** and builds on the **SparseGPT / OBS** pruning framework.

-We thank the authors of SparseLLM, SparseGPT, Wanda, and the broader open-source model-compression community for making their implementations available.
+We thank the authors of SparseLLM, SparseGPT, Wanda, and the broader open-source model-compression community for making their work publicly available.

----

-## Current Scope

-VHHP/CHHP should currently be understood as a **structural-prior extension to second-order pruning for MLP sublayers**, not as a universal replacement for SparseGPT across every Transformer component.

-The main research result is that structural information already present in the Hessian can improve mask selection without retraining and without changing the asymptotic complexity of the SparseGPT recovery pipeline.